sadcoffeee/Golf-With-Your-enemies/README.md

 # Golf With Your Enemies
 This repository hosts the full project folder for the Unity game Golf With Your Enemies, my exam project for the "\[blank] but worse" exercise.
 Following is a paste of the majority of my brief project report to give a general overview of how the game is built.

-Download the built version of the game from the [itch page!](https://sadcoffeee.itch.io/golf-with-your-enemies)
+Download the built version of the game from the [itch page](https://sadcoffeee.itch.io/golf-with-your-enemies) or view the [demo video](https://youtu.be/e0rkbefSzts)

 ## Overview of the Game:
 The game is very loosely inspired by Golf With Your Friends, featuring 4 small mini-golf levels connected by an open area for the player to test mechanics.
 The player controls a golf-ball, with the primary ability to shoot the golf ball in a direction with a variable amount of force, controlled by how long the player holds the shooting button.
 Halfway through the game, the player unlocks a secondary fire, which is used to access the final levels by destroying enemies.
 The game features a simple tip/tutorial system to assist the player, as well as a UI overlay to keep track of player scores.